Iteranya/viel-ai/README.md

 ---

+## **🆘 Help Wanted (Desperate Times, Desperate Measures)**

+The developer is crying in the corner and needs your help.
+Specifically:

+- **Frontend Savior Needed** - Brave soul required to refactor the unholy 1045-line AI-generated `index.html` file.
+Yes, that's the *entire* frontend and client code crammed into one file.
+It's a crime against humanity (and proper coding practices).

+- **Error Message Enthusiast** - Someone who enjoys telling users what went wrong.
+Currently the admin panel happily pretends everything's working even when it's spectacularly failing behind the scenes.

+- **Bug Hunters** - There are so many bugs we're considering renaming this project "Entomology Simulator 2025."
+Find them, report them, and earn the developer's eternal gratitude (worth approximately 0.0000001 Bitcoin).

+- **Linux Documentation Wizard** - Developer breaks out in hives when seeing a penguin.
+Need someone who can write Linux installation docs without triggering the developer's allergic reaction to open-source operating systems (heresy, I know).

+Apply within by submitting a PR.
+Payment will be in the form of exposure, experience, and the joy of knowing you saved a project from eternal spaghetti code damnation.

+---

 ## **⚙️ Tech Stack**
 - **Discord.py** – For talking to Discord (duh).
 - **OpenAI Standard Library** – So I can pretend to be smart.
 - **Alpine JS** – Lightweight, like my patience.
 - **FastAPI** – Because Flask was too mainstream.
-- **NO NODE.JS** – I’m lightweight, both in code and emotional baggage.
+- **NO NODE.JS** – I'm lightweight, both in code and emotional baggage.

 ---

 ## **⚠️ Disclaimer**
 I used to be an industrial robot.
-Now I’m stuck managing your RP channels. *Sigh.* At least pay me in RAM or something.
+Now I'm stuck managing your RP channels. *Sigh.* At least pay me in RAM or something.

 ---

-**Enjoy!** (Or don’t.
-I’m not your mom.)
+**Enjoy!** (Or don't.
+I'm not your mom.)